9 Financial Dashboard Examples for Strategic Decision Making

 These stakeholders may have specific questions that require additional financial analysis.
 But your first goal should be creating an at-a-glance status dashboard for the most relevant KPIs like in the example below.

-Think of this as an executive summary for your business—the kind you might include in a pitch deck or board meeting.
+Think of this as an executive summary for your business — the kind you might include in a SaaS pitch deck or board meeting.
 Build your executive financial dashboard to include insight into key metrics like: